exoplatform/exo-documentation/docs/Administration.rst

 ----------
 You can search a domain just by typing some characters on the search field near to the ``Add Domain`` button.

-Fields that will be take into account in the search are:
+Fields taken into account during the search are:

 - title
 - description